-If you’re trying to boost muscle mass or lose weight, you may be wondering when the best time of day is to eat protein - before a workout?
+If you’re trying to boost muscle mass or lose weight, you may be wondering when the best time of day is to have protein - before a workout?
 After a workout?
 First thing in the morning?
 Turns out, that’s a tricky question to answer, because the latest scientific research challenges the idea that there’s such a thing as an ideal time to eat protein at all.
 Let’s break it down.

 The Window of Opportunity